gulnaz1024/Game_of_Life/README.md

 These rules, which compare the behavior of the automaton to real life, can be condensed into the following:

-- Any live cell with two or three live neighbours survives.
+- Any live cell with 2 or 3 live neighbours survives.
-- Any dead cell with three live neighbours becomes a live cell.
+- Any dead cell with 3 live neighbours becomes a live cell.
 - All other live cells die in the next generation.
 Similarly, all other dead cells stay dead.

 ## My own rules

-- Any dead cell with 2 or 4 live neighbours becomes alive.\
+- Any dead cell with 2 or 4 live neighbours becomes alive.
 - Any live cell with 5 live neighbours becomes a dead cell.
+- All other live cells die in the next generation.
+Similarly, all other dead cells stay dead.

 ## Demo